JeffersonLab/DEMPgen/README.md

   - cd data/
   - ./../build/DEMPgen ../Config.json
-  - Date will be saved under data/OutputFiles/ , the default format is in HEMPC3 Ascii format.
+  - Data will be saved under data/OutputFiles/ , the default format is in HEMPC3 Ascii format.

 ### Building on the iFarm